enclavetech/kms/README.md

 npm i "enclavetech/key-manager#preview"
 ```

 This will install from the tip of the preview branch here on GitHub.
-This is recommended for now.
-Substitute for another branch name, like `main` or `v1`, if you wish.
+This is recommended for now, however you could substitute `preview` for another branch name, like `main` or `v1`, if you wish.

 Also, ensure the peer dependency `openpgp` is installed: